Colleen Young (politician)

-Colleen Young is a Canadian provincial politician, who currently serves as the Member of the Legislative Assembly of Saskatchewan for the district of Lloydminster.
+Colleen Young is a Canadian provincial politician who currently serves as the member of the Legislative Assembly of Saskatchewan for the district of Lloydminster.
 She was first elected in a by-election on November 14, 2014.
 She is a member of the Saskatchewan Party caucus.
-She was re-elected in the 2016 general election.
+She was re-elected in the 2016 general election and 2020 general election.
+On May 20, 2024, Young was appointed to cabinet as Minister of Advanced Education.

 Prior to her election to the legislature, Young was chair of the Lloydminster Public School Board, and served on the senate of the University of Saskatchewan.